hepapi/tutorials/Terraform/hands-on/aws/Lesson-1-Terraform-Basics.md

     msiexec.exe /i https://awscli.amazonaws.com/AWSCLIV2.msi
     ```

-    - Verify that the installation
+    - Confirm that the AWS CLI binaries are reachable.

       ```bash
       which aws
       aws --version
       ```
-    - Your AWS configured locally.

-    ```bash
-    aws configure
-    ```
+        - Decide how you will access AWS for this hands-on:

-    - Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
+          - **Option A (EC2 with IAM Role):** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
 Using IAM roles for server-based authentication is a more secure practice.

-    - We will use IAM role (temporary credentials) for accessing your AWS account.

-### Create a role in IAM management console.
+            ***Create a role in IAM management console:***
             - Secure way to make API calls is to create a role and assume it.
 It gives temporary credentials for access your account and makes API calls.
             - Go to the IAM service, click "roles" in the navigation panel on the left then click "create role".

-- Under the use cases, Select `EC2`, click "Next Permission" button.
+            - Under the use cases, Select EC2, click "Next Permission" button.

-- In the search box write EC2 and select `AmazonEC2FullAccess` then click "Next: Tags" and "Next: Reviews".
+            - In the search box write EC2 and select `AmazonEC2FullAccess`, then search for S3 and select `AmazonS3FullAccess`.
+Click "Next: Tags" and "Next: Reviews".
             - Name it `terraform`.
             - Attach this role to your EC2 instance.

+            Note: Using SSH with VSCode Remote can experience connectivity and latency issues, which is why we'll use Option B.

+          - **Option B (Local with AWS CLI):** Configure AWS CLI on your local machine with security credentials.

+            **Getting AWS Credentials:**
+            - If using AWS SSO:
+              - Run `aws configure sso` command
+              - When prompted, enter:
+                - **SSO session name**: You can name this "terraform" or any name you prefer
+                - **SSO start URL**: Enter your organization's SSO URL (e.g., `https://xxx.awsapps.com/start/#/?tab=accounts`)
+                - **SSO Region**: Enter the AWS region where your SSO is configured (e.g., `us-east-1`)
+                - **SSO Registration scopes**: Press Enter to use default
+              - The CLI will open your browser for authentication
+              - After authentication, select the account and role you want to use

+              - If using IAM user:
+                - Go to IAM → Users → Your user → Security credentials
+                - Create access key → Download credentials
+                - Run `aws configure` and enter your credentials

+              **We will continue with Option B for this hands-on for faster local workflow.**

+            - Configure AWS CLI with your credentials:

+              ```bash
+              aws configure
+              ```

 ### Terraform Basics